 A medium pack is suitable for long day hikes or overnight trips.
 It will have enough room for extra clothes and gear, like a sleeping bag and tent.

 A large pack is best suited for extended backpacking trips or thru-hikes.
-It will have plenty of space for all your gear, plus room to spare for any unexpected items you may need along the way.
+It will have plenty of space for all your gear, plus room to spare for any unexpected items you may need.

 Extra Large Backpacking Pack (70L+)